-- · AUMUS 235 Introduction to Conducting - · AUMUS 336 Advanced Conducting

-★3 choral techniques, literature, and interpretation:

-AUMUS 236 - Introduction to Choral Techniques, Literature, and Interpretation
+- AUMUS 235 Introduction to Conducting - AUMUS 336 - \bigstar 3 choral techniques, literature, and interpretation: - AUMUS 236 Introduction to Choral Techniques, Literature, and Interpretation

-- ★4-6 in a choral ensemble (the Augustana Choir, Sangkor, or the Augustana Men's Choir) and up to ★2 in applied music (vocal or keyboard) are strongly recommended. - Students must take EDSE 344 during the term that falls between the IPT and APT.
-It is normally offered in the Fall Term only.
+- ★4-6 in a choral ensemble (the Augustana Choir, Sangkor, or the Augustana Men's Choir) and up to ★2 in applied music (vocal or keyboard) are strongly recommended. - 2.
+Students must take EDSE 344 which is normally offered in the Fall Term only.